RFactor 2: Development moved from ISI to Studio 397 (2016)

-On September 16, 2016 at Simracing Expo, ISI announced a partnership with Dutch software company Luminis with the goal of bringing new features to the software.
+At Simracing Expo held in September 2016, ISI announced a partnership with Dutch software company Luminis with the goal of bringing new features to the software.
 Luminis already had experience with racing simulators, having supported Reiza Studios in the development of Automobilista, which was based on rFactor siMulator 2 engine.
 This partnership brings the development of rFactor 2 to a new company called Studio 397, based in Apeldoorn.
 Studio 397 managing director Marcel Offermans stated that a lot of new features would be implemented in the game, including a more web-based UI, a DirectX 11 compatible graphics engine and the VR support for Oculus Rift and HTC Vive.
 Moreover, a new "paid-content system" would allow ISI to add more licensed content to the simulator.

-In October 2016, Studio 397 released information about the new content.
-The developers announced that they had acquired the license of U.S. F2000 National Championship, Radical Sportscars, and NOLA Motorsports Park.
-The new rFactor 2 version would be available only on Steam.
-With their first build release in December 2016, Studio 397 made online racing free to all users, removing the previous subscription fee model.
+The following month, Studio 397 released information about the new content.
+The developers revealed that they had acquired the license of U.S. F2000 National Championship, Radical Sportscars, and NOLA Motorsports Park.
+The new rFactor 2 version was available only on Steam.
+With their first build release in December, Studio 397 made online racing free to all users, removing the previous subscription fee model.
 In May 2017, the open beta for the new DirectX 11 graphics engine was released and became the default graphics engine later the same year, discontinuing support for DirectX 9.
 With DX11, support for Virtual Reality was introduced.

 From July 2017, Studio 397 started to release a series of updates to the tyre model, starting with the Radical SR3 RSX, and continuing with a contact patch model (CPM) update in October of the same year.
-In December 2017, a new build introduced an update to the tire contact patch model (CPM) physics, which developer Michael Borda deemed "the biggest change in rF2 since the introduction of the contact patch model" (which was with the 880 build back in 2014).
+Later in December, a new build introduced an update to the tire contact patch model (CPM) physics, which developer Michael Borda deemed "the biggest change in rF2 since the introduction of the contact patch model" (which was with the 880 build back in 2014).
 The updated CPM was also available to modders, and was used in the 2018 version of the GP3 Series mod.
-In 2018, Studio 397 conducted tests at the Mechanopôle test track in Alès (France), in collaboration with Duqueine Engineering and Indy Lights and LMP2 driver Nicolas Jamin (which we're using Michelin tires), to fine-tune physics and tire data for the LMP and GTE cars.
+In 2018, Studio 397 conducted tests at the Mechanopôle test track in Alès (France), in collaboration with Duqueine Engineering and Indy Lights and LMP2 driver Nicolas Jamin (which were using Michelin tires), to fine-tune physics and tire data for the LMP and GTE cars.